Redistricting Mapping Software Training

 An important feature of the redistricting process is the opportunity for interested residents to use a software program to prepare their own proposed district maps in accordance with the City Council’s adopted criteria.

-The first monthly software training session for interested residents will be at 6 p.m.
-June 24 at Hazel Harvey Peace Center for Neighborhoods, 818 Missouri Ave.
+The first software training session for interested residents took place on June 24 at Hazel Harvey Peace Center for Neighborhoods.

 Redistricting Task Force